cncf/wg-serverless/workflow/spec/spec.md

 <img src="media/using-multiple-filters-example.png" with="400px" height="400px" alt="Using Multple Filters Example"/>
 </p>

-1. **Workflow execution starts**: Workflow data is passed to our "WaitForCustomerToArrive" event state as data input.
+**(1) Workflow execution starts**: Workflow data is passed to our "WaitForCustomerToArrive" event state as data input.
 Workflow transitions to its starting state, namely the "WaitForCustomerToArrive" event state.

 The event state **stateDataFilter** is invoked to filter this data input.
 Its "dataInputPath" is evaluated and filters